Castel del Monte in Andria, Italy, surrounded by lush greenery and countryside.

 Interiors of Castel del Monte in Andria, featuring stone arches and columns.

-The site is accessible to visitors using wheelchairs or traveling with prams and strollers.
+The site is accessible for wheelchair users and those with prams or strollers.

 View of Castel del Monte's stone courtyard through an arched doorway, Italy.